dgbailey/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
-Answer: .map returns a completely new array after calling the provided call back funciton on each element of the original array.
+Answer: .map builds a completely new array after calling the provided call back funciton on each element of the original array.
 The .forEach funciton does not return a new array.
 For this reason there is the potential to mutate the original array.

 2. What is the difference between a function and a method?
 Methods are functions that are nested within objects.
 Functions are not contained within objects.